swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > 2.
 User clicks get-recommendation button
 > > 3.
 User is directed to preference-choosing page.
 > > 3.
 User chooses various preferences such as vegan and types of cuisine such as italian, Korean.
 > > 4.
-User clicks the search button.
+User clicks done button.
 > > 5.
 User is directed to recipe-recommendation-result page.
 > > 6.
 User clicks one of the recipes from the list.
 > > 7.
 User is directed to recipe-detail page.
 > > 8.
-User watches video and write comments.
+User watches the video and write comments.
 > > ```
 > > **Exceptions:**
 > > ```